sei-curiosity/week10day01-mongoose/README.md

   ```

-  > **Important:** We are inserting {new: true} as an additional option.
+  > (Applies to older Versions of MongoDB) **Important:** We are inserting {new: true} as an additional option.
 If we do not, we will get the old document as the return value -- not the updated one.

 </details>